RayKilburg/random-team-picker/README.md

 ### React + TypeScript + Vite
 - This app was built with Vite + React + TypeScript
 - This app is currently hosted on Vercel
+- This app uses local storage to store data

 ## Usage:
 - npm install